-71 4 The 3rd digit indicates where the service was provided.
-Diagnostic and
+71.4 The 3rd digit indicates where the service was provided.
+Diagnostic and therapeutic services are represented by 71 4 (see Figure 5).

 Functional Centre (level 3)

 The 4th & 5th digits indicate the type of service provided.
 For therapeutic services these are primarily profession-specific functional centres.
 This is referred to as level three reporting.